Q1. Which crop out of sugarcane, bajra, or wheat are Kharif crops?

 (ii) Electricity powers all the tube wells in the fields that help to irrigate much larger areas of land more effectively as compared to the traditional Persian wheel drawn by bullocks.
 Since the entire cultivated area of 200 hectares had come under irrigation farmers did not have to depend on rainfall and could grow multiple crops.

 (iii) It helps small businesses run their machinery like Mishrilal's sugarcane crushing machine.

-Q.46.
-In your region, talk to two laborers Choose either farm laborers or laborers working at construction sites.
+Q46.
+In your region, talk to two labourers Choose either farm labourers or labourers working at construction sites.
 What wages do they get?
 Are they paid in cash or kind?
 Do they get work regularly?
 Are they in debt?

 (i) In our region, there are two labourers namely Ram Khilawan and Basanti, who are husband and wife working as casual constructing labourers.
 Due to drought, they had to leave their village in search of employment.
 They get approximately 50 to 60 rupees per day which they are paid in cash.

 (ii) They do not get work regularly because there are a large number of workers seeking employment, due to which they agree to work for low wages.
 Because of irregular work and low wages they are unable to fulfill their needs and are in debt.

 Q47.
 "Dala is a landless farm labourer who works on daily wages in Palampur.
 The minimum wage for a farm labourer set by the government is 115 per day, but Dala gets only 80.
 There is heavy competition for work among the farm labourers in Palampur so people agree to work for lower wages."
 Here Dala is being exploited by the large farmer due to competition among the labourers.
 What principle is the large farmer violating?
 How can this malpractice be corrected